Sequoyah: Early life

 Eventually, he took up new interests.
 He began to draw, then he took up blacksmithing, so he could repair the iron farm implements that had recently been introduced to the area by traders.
-Self-taught as usual, he made his own tools, forge, and bellows.
+Self-taught, he made his own tools, forge, and bellows.
 He was soon doing a good business either repairing items or selling items he had created himself.
 His spurs and bridle bits were in great demand because he liked to decorate them with silver.
 Although he maintained his store, he both stopped drinking and stopped selling alcohol.

 Sequoyah came to believe that one of white people's many advantages was their written language, which allowed them to expand their knowledge, partake in many forms of media, and have a better network of communication.
 The Cherokees' disadvantage was having to rely solely on memory.
 This sparked his interest in wanting to create some form of a written language for the Cherokee nation.

 By 1809, Sequoyah is believed to have started developing what became his Cherokee syllabary, in hopes of unifying the Cherokee nation and making them more independent.
 In 2008, archeologist Kenneth B. Tankersley (Cherokee Nation) of the University of Cincinnati found carvings from the syllabary in a cave in southeastern Kentucky, where Sequoyah is known to have had relatives.
 This cave was the traditional burial site of a Cherokee chief, Red Bird.
 Some 15 identifiable Cherokee syllabary symbols were found carved into the limestone, accompanied by a date of 1808 or 1818.
 In addition, there were petroglyphs that appeared to include ancient Cherokee symbols, in addition to bears, deer and birds.